jqian2015/nextflow_test/README.md

 ## about test221/222 branch

-Please go to test221/222 branch to see how to make it work in the ALLOFUS workbench, with or wihtout using extra -profile
+Please go to test221/222 branch to see how to make it work in the ALLOFUS workbench, with or without using extra -profile